Trekking in Sapa, Vietnam: What You Need to Know

 Where from Sapa?

-Because of Sapa’s geographical location, there’s only really three places you can head to from here – back to Hanoi (and then to other places in Vietnam), down to Lao Cai and across to Hekou in China (which is what I did!), or take a multi-day bus to Luang Prabang in Laos.
+Because of Sapa’s geographical location, there’s only really three places you can head to from here – back to Hanoi (and then to other places in Vietnam), down to Lao Cai and across to Hekou in China (which is what I did!), or take a multi-day bus from Vietnam to Laos, which ends up in the city of Luang Prabang.
 This journey has lots of twists and turns and isn’t for the faint hearted – but if you’re after some gorgeous vistas, there’s no journey better.

 I hope you enjoyed this post about trekking around Sapa!
 Follow me on Facebook for more, and stay tuned for future South East Asia posts.